Turkey red: Turkey red and Scotland

 The Turkey red dyeing technique was introduced to Scotland by French chemist Pierre Jacques Papillon.
 Papillon, working with dyer George Macintosh and David Dale, founded in 1785 the first Turkey red dyeworks in Dalmarnock, Scotland.

 Harnessing the business potential of the growing Turkey red market, numerous manufacturers also established their bleachfields, dyeworks and printworks in the Vale of Leven, as well as at several sites around Glasgow.
 At this time, the Vale of Leven, further up the river from Dalmarnock, was already the site of several bleachfields and printworks, and with ready supply of clean water from the river Leven, it was well suited to such production as Turkey red.
-The Vale of Leven became synonymous with Turkey red, recognised as a centre of production in the 1820s.
+The Vale of Leven became recognised as a centre of Turkey red production in the 1820s.

 Manchester remained a key British competitor of the Turkey red industry in Scotland, and with expansion of production in India towards the end of the 19th century, the Scottish Turkey red trade was further challenged.
 However, the profitability of production in Scotland endured.
 Amalgamation of the industry-leading Archibald Orr Ewing and Co., John Orr Ewing and Co., and William Stirling and Sons established the United Turkey Red Company Ltd in 1898, which continued to produce and trade until 1961, marking the end of the Turkey red industry in the Vale of Leven.

-The Process
+Process

+The process of dyeing cotton Turkey red, as it was practiced in the Ottoman Empire in the 18th century, was created in particular in the cities of Edirne,Bursa,İzmir and Ampelakia.
+Greek dyers brought the method initially to Rouen, Lyons and Languedoc in France, afterwards spreading it throughout the rest of Europe.

+Turkey red is actually more than just a color; it's also a manufacturing technique and a process.

+To obtain Turkish red,there are two basic stages: mordanting and dyeing.